CookiezyCookiezy

 • • Policy page audit mounts and re-scan reflects the current state.

-• • If licensing is missing or inactive, the runtime falls back to necessary-only mode and shows a billing recovery path.
+• • If licensing is missing or inactive, the runtime falls back to necessary-only restricted mode and shows a billing recovery path.

 Cookiezy